Master of Engineering (International Automotive Engineering)

 In addition you will have the opportunity to complete a comprehensive work placement program that incorporates research experience at leading automotive companies worldwide.

-The Master of Engineering (International Automotive Engineering) program was initially developed after a two-year world-wide consultation with a range of automotive companies and educational institutions.
+The Master of Engineering (International Automotive Engineering) was initially developed after a two-year worldwide consultation with a range of automotive companies and educational institutions.

-The University of Applied Sciences Ingolstadt in Germany also supported the proposed program strongly and provided support for collaboration with both VW and Audi.
+The University of Applied Sciences Ingolstadt in Germany also supported the proposed degree strongly and provided support for collaboration with both VW and Audi.

-The program was also supported by both Australian and Victorian Governments, and by the Automotive Industry Strategic Action Group (AISAG), VCAMM.
+The degree was also supported by both Australian and Victorian governments, and by the Automotive Industry Strategic Action Group (AISAG), VCAMM.

-This course has dual master agreements with the Ingolstadt University of Applied Sciences in Germany and the University of Applied Science in Aachen, Germany.
+This degree has dual master agreements with the Ingolstadt University of Applied Sciences in Germany and the University of Applied Science in Aachen, Germany.

-Five students per year have the opportunity to take part in the dual masters’ program and receive master's degrees from both institutions.
+Five students per year have the opportunity to take part in the dual master program and receive degrees from both institutions.
 Eligibility and selection criteria for admission into the dual award apply as follows:

-Students who are interested in the dual masters’ program will be invited to submit an expression of interest to the Program Manager by week 10 of their first semester of study at RMIT.
+Students who are interested in the dual master program will be invited to submit an expression of interest to the Program Manager by week 10 of their first semester of study at RMIT.

 Students who select to pursue the RMIT International Industry Experience and Research Program (RIIERP) will have the opportunity for an industry placement with a major overseas automotive manufacturer or supplier such as Volkswagen, Audi, BMW, Bosch or Siemens.

-Most lectures take place at the Melbourne City campus, with some lab classes run at the Bundoora campus.
+Most lectures take place at the Melbourne City campus, with some practical classes running at the Bundoora campus.

-Some projects in the Master's Research Project course may require travel to the Bundoora campus.
+Some projects in the Master Research Project subject may require travel to the Bundoora campus.
 Alternative projects based at the Melbourne City campus are available.

 The Master of Engineering (International Automotive Engineering) consists of 192 credit points.

-In this program, you'll complete specific course(s) that focus on work-integrated learning (WIL).
+In this degree, you'll complete specific subject(s) that focus on work-integrated learning (WIL).
 You'll be assessed on professional or vocational work in a workplace setting (real or simulated) and receive feedback from those involved in industry with capital-intensive assets and engineering systems.

 You'll work with practitioners in the automotive industry environment, using complex software and equipment, analysing real automotive design and manufacturing case studies, and proposing and evaluating new automotive designs.